 The role of Low Code in requirements engineering

 At this point, you might be asking.
-OK – I get requirements engineering, but what has Low Code to do with it?
+OK – I get requirements engineering, but what does it have to do with Low Code?

 Let’s get this question solved right now.
 If you are into Low Code you already know the basic idea, concept and methodology behind it.
 If not, feel free to check out our Low Code guide right here.